JiningLiu/stream-cam/README.md

 Use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to flash SD card with [Raspberry Pi OS](https://www.raspberrypi.com/software/operating-systems/) (64-bit) with desktop ([version used for this release](https://downloads.raspberrypi.com/raspios_arm64/images/raspios_arm64-2024-07-04/2024-07-04-raspios-bookworm-arm64.img.xz))
 - Setup SSH in Raspberry Pi Imager settings.
 - Setup the Wi-Fi (wireless LAN) network that the Pi will be streaming video over.
+  - This network should have access to the internet for initial setup.
+Alternatively, use ethernet or another Wi-Fi network with internet access, and setup the streaming network later.

 Connect your computer to the same network you have just configured for the Pi.
 Then, plug in the Pi and wait a few minutes for initial setup to complete.